[Workbench] Interface to list and untrash trashed collections

 The current updates look good, thanks!!

-#34 Updated by Radhika Chippada about 1 month ago
+#34 Updated by Radhika Chippada 4 months ago

 Renamed the pane name from "Recent" to "Recent trash" (even though I do not think it is necessary because the user got here by clicking on the Trash icon in the topnav) ):